AndreyKovalevskiy/BulbaTalks/docs/CONTRIBUTING.md

 ## Work with testing

-In our project we use manual and unit tests.
+In our project we use [manual unit tests](https://study.com/academy/lesson/manual-vs-automated-unit-testing.html).

 ## Work with issues and pull requests